dsicher/pyt/README.md

 Use scroll position to create smooth animations, trigger CSS classes, or trigger function calls.
 \
-Most CSS properties implemented for smooth parallax, more documentation coming soon.
+More documentation and demo page coming soon.

 ## Installation